-Think About Positive Discipline
+Think About Their Day

-Think About the Caregiver Provider 1 Provider 2 Provider 3 All regulated caregivers, substitutes and anyone over 18 years old living in a regulated child care home have been finger-printed and completed all required criminal and child abuse background checks.
-Ask the informal caregiver if he/she has a criminal background and if anyone else over 18 years old will be in the home during child care hours.
+Think About the Caregiver Provider 1 Provider 2 Provider 3 All regulated caregivers, alternates, substitutes and anyone over 18 years old living in a regulated child care home have been fingerprinted and completed all required criminal and child abuse background checks.
+Ask the informal caregiver if she/he has a criminal background and if anyone else over 18 years old will be in the home during child care hours.